 There are many algorithms that are both evolutionary and multi-objective.
 However, reliance on a single method of natural selection and adaptation can be problematic, as each method converges on the Pareto-optimal solution at different rates depending on the problem at hand.

-- In each generation, each parent provides genes to a series of children using various methods of recombination.
+- In each generation, the parent generation provide genes to children using different combination algorithms.

-- Finally, a new generation is selected based on fitness, and by discarding individuals that are too similar to each other a spread across the Pareto-optimal solution is maintained.
+- A new generation is selected based on fitness and by discarding individuals that are too similar to maintain a spread across the Pareto-front.